GingerSnapsLOL/MiltechDemo/README.md

   a temp-DB gateway + fake LLM).
 - **Guard** — agents never import concrete tools/model clients.

-Everything is deterministic and offline by default (fake LLM + in-memory gateway), so tests are reproducible without a model server.
+The test suite pins the fake LLM + in-memory gateway, so tests are deterministic, offline, and reproducible without a model server — regardless of the app's configured provider.

 ---